What is channel marketing and how can you do it right?Posted on December 18th, 2018 by Mark Stecker

-Here are a few of the other challenges you'll need to overcome to successfully navigate this strategy:
+Additionally, there are a few of the other challenges you'll need to overcome to successfully navigate this strategy:

 How to develop an effective channel marketing strategy.

-The best way to gain control of your channel marketing initiatives is to find tools that allow channel partners to customize and use the marketing materials you produce as effectively as possible.
+The best way to gain control of your channel marketing initiatives is to find tools that allow channel partners to customize and utilize the marketing materials you produce as effectively as possible.
 This keeps your brand consistent, no matter which partner is promoting your services.

 With better oversight and access to analytics, it's easier to see the ROI at a glance and streamline the process.
 You'll also ease the stress caused by accidental unsubstantiated promises or misrepresentations made by third parties on behalf of your brand.